Automattic/wp-calypso/client/components/tile-grid/README.md

 * `description`: Description text.
 * `href`: URL that the item leads to upon click.
 * `image`: URL of the image.
-* `onClick`: Function, executed when the user clicks the tile,
+* `onClick`: Function, executed when the user clicks the tile.

 ----------